 4. Nettoyer les toiles d’araignées (French)

-Meaning: You’d be hard-pressed to find an idiom more expressive than this one!
-This idiom is used to describe those really powerful shots that absolutely whack the back of the net (specifically the top-corner of the goal).
+You’d be hard-pressed to find an idiom more expressive than this one!
+This idiom describes those really powerful shots that absolutely whack the back of the net.

 When to use it: When the striker has ghosted past the defenders and unleashed an absolute belter of a shot past the poor old goalie, who’s left standing on his line, shell-shocked.